henryhshu/ucla-hkn-website/README.md

 # UCLA Eta Kappa Nu (HKN) Website

-Welcome to the official repository for the website of **Eta Kappa Nu (HKN), Beta Epsilon Chapter** at **UCLA**.
+Welcome to the official repository for the website of **Eta Kappa Nu (HKN), Iota Gamma Chapter** at **UCLA**.
 This repository contains the source code, assets, and configuration files for maintaining and developing the chapter's website.

 ## 🚀 Overview